mediamonks/drupal-controller-annotations/README.md

 ## License

 The GPL version 2.
-Please see [License File](LICENSE.txt) or read more about [Licensing in Drupal](https://www.drupal.org/about/licensing).
+Please read more about [Licensing in Drupal](https://www.drupal.org/about/licensing).